pierre-rouleau/pel/README.rst

 - PEL builds on `Emacs easy customization`_ to let you pick and choose various behaviours and packages without the need for writing Emacs Lisp code.

+  - PEL provides several context-sensitive key sequences to access customization groups for PEL, Emacs and external packages, to help you fine tune your Emacs customization quickly.

+    - PEL provides access to customization groups for features not even loaded yet.
+Increasing your awareness of available features.

+  - PEL saves your customization data inside a file separate from your ``init.el`` file, providing an extra degree of freedom and control when you same these files in a (D)VCS.
+Save and restore your configurations from Git, Mercurial or any VCS.

 - PEL integrates a large and growing set of `built-in and external Emacs packages`_, and adds a large number of key bindings **that mostly do not interfere with the standard Emacs key bindings** (except for a very small few documented ones).